-NeoGenomics, Inc., a Nevada corporation (referred to individually as the "Parent Company" or collectively with its subsidiaries as "NeoGenomics", "we", "us", "our", or the "Company" in this Annual Report) is the registrant for SEC reporting purposes.
+NeoGenomics, Inc., a Nevada corporation (referred to individually as the "Parent Company" or collectively with its subsidiaries as "NeoGenomics", "we", "us", "our", or the "Company" in this Annual Report on Form 10-K) is the registrant for SEC reporting purposes.
 Our common stock is listed on The Nasdaq Stock Market LLC ("Nasdaq") under the symbol "NEO".